 of the unique and beautiful grains of the sugar maple, many available

 as slabs for table or bar construction.
 Also available each day, fine wooden wares by craftsman John Los, who will demonstrate his skills March 19, 26 and April 3.
 Gary's mill will be on operating,

 too, weather permitting, and he'll display along with some old logging tools.
 Caleb Martin will display his chain maille hammered silver jewelry.

 10 - 4

-Nettle Meadow will offer an indoor cheese tasting (ask about Maple Chevre!) if the weather is bad, and will be selling their brand new cook booklets, telling about their nationally and inter-nationally-awarded cheese*, the animals, and the history of the place, along with great recipes using their wide assortment of cheeses.
+Nettle Meadow farm and Sanctuary will offer tours (weather permitting) and an indoor cheese tasting (try our new chevres!) if the weather is bad, and will be selling their cook booklets, telling about their nationally and inter-nationally-awarded cheese*, the animals, and the history of the place, along with great recipes using their wide assortment of cheeses.
 Farm

 tours will be offered each hour if the weather is good.
 Meet this year's baby goats and lambs!
 Land at this

 site has been farmed since John Thurman deeded acreage to the Johnson